-Speed limits shall be set based on equipment manufacturer recommendations with haul roads being no more than 35 mph and shops areas in the 10-15 mph range depending on pedestrian and light vehicle traffic in the area.
+Speed limits shall be based on equipment manufacturer recommendations but with haul road speed limits being no more than 35 mph and shop area speed limits at 5-15 mph depending on pedestrian and light vehicle traffic in the area.

-Speeds should be reduced based on the physical conditions of the road such as width, surface conditions, intersections, visibility as well as for weather conditions.
+Speeds should be reduced based on the physical conditions of the road such as width, surface conditions, intersections, visibility, and presence of ground crews as well as for weather conditions.